-Instagram has a billion monthly active users, and half of them scroll through their Instagram feed daily.
+Instagram has over a billion monthly active users, and half of them scroll through their Instagram feed daily.
 However, while the photo-sharing social network is the third most popular social platform in the world, it’s responsible for sending substantially less traffic to websites than other platforms do.

 Why?
-Because unless they’re running an ad, Instagram users can’t include links directly from posts.
+Because unless they’re running an Instagram ad, users can’t include links directly from posts.

 But when it comes to driving traffic, is swipe up or link in bio more effective?
+Let’s find out.

 Driving traffic via link in bio